EnumaOub/HashMap-js/README.md

-# Linked Lists
+# Hash Map

 ## Description
-Test some DSA by nuilding a Linked List
+Test some DSA by building a Hash Map